bmostafa340/sfms-pipeline/README.md

 To print the best-fit SFMS equation, ensure Plotting/3 and Plotting/4 have been run with updated information.
 Then run z_equation.py.

 To print the LaTex code for the α-β table, ensure Plotting/3 and Plotting/4 have been run with updated information.
 Then run z_equation.py.

-In order to make the pipeline user friendly, a Makefile was written to automate the execution of a user-selected process, as well as its dependencies.

-To use the Makefile, one must simply install make, and then issue the command "make <target>" in order to build the desired target.
-Make targets are followed by a colon in the Makefile.
-Targets intended to be run directly by the user are commented in the Makefile.